-This category is subject to the general selection requirements of Delft University of Technology with regard to prior foreign education, based on a Cumulative Grade Point Average of at least 75% of the maximum number of points that could be earned, included in the table of countries (see website) and meeting the requirements for satisfactory linguistic mastery of English, as stated in the appendix to art.
-3.
+This category is subject to the general selection requirements of Delft University of Technology with regard to prior foreign education, based on a Cumulative Grade Point Average of at least 75% of the maximum number of points that could be earned, included in the table of countries (see website) and meeting the requirements for satisfactory linguistic mastery of English, as stated in the appendix to Article 3.

-- 3. For admission in accordance with section 2, the following additional condition apply: Access to the education of the Master degree programme in Civil Engineering, Applied Earth Sciences, Construction Management Engineering or Transport, Infrastructure and Logistics is open to individuals who have demonstrated to the admissions committee that they possess knowledge, insight and skills at the level of the Bachelor degree mentioned in sections 1 and 2. - 4.
-Civil Engineering and Applied Earth Sciences: In order to meet the stipulations outlined in subsection 2 and 4b, knowledge for the programme may be lacking in various subjects as long as it does not exceed the level of 10 credits.
-The missing subjects can be integrated into the MSc programme.
+3. For admission in accordance with section 2, the following additional condition applies: Access to the education of the Master degree programme in Applied Earth Sciences, Civil Engineering, Environmental Engineering, Construction Management and Engineering or Transport, Infrastructure and Logistics is open to individuals who have demonstrated to the admissions committee that they possess knowledge, insight and skills at the level of the Bachelor degree mentioned in sections 1 and 2.